 Summary : Embark on an Antarctic Peninsula journey featuring an Antarctic Circle crossing, extraordinary birding, and whale watching opportunities.
-Sail south across the mighty Drake Passage to the Antarctic Peninsula on a true expedition voyage where ice and weather dictate your journey.
-The intended route includes Cuverville Island, a small precipitous island that houses a large colony of gentoo penguins and breeding pairs of brown skuas; Neko Harbor and Paradise Bay, with its myriad icebergs and deep cut fjords; and the Lemaire Channel.
+Sail south along the Antarctic Peninsula on a true expedition voyage where ice and weather dictate your journey.
+The intended route includes Cuverville Island, a small precipitous island that houses a large colony of gentoo penguins and breeding pairs of brown skuas; Neko Harbor and Paradise Bay, with its myriad icebergs and deep-cut fjords; and the Lemaire Channel.
 You'll have the opportunity to set foot on the Antarctic Continent, sight humpback and minke whales in Crystal Sound, and search for leopard and crabeater seals while Zodiac cruising among icebergs.

 Activities : Birding, Diving, Hiking, Triple/Quad Cabins, Antarctic Circle

 Just-Released Offer Save 5% per person

 Your voyage begins where the world drops off.
 Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America.
 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego, nicknamed “The End of the World,” and sail the mountain-fringed Beagle Channel for the remainder of the evening.